 For manufacturing companies, attaining and maintaining quality certifications can take a lot of time and effort.
-However, your certifications can be a powerful sales and marketing tool — if you're willing to put in a little more work.
+However, your certifications can be a powerful sales and marketing tool.

 In fact, when buyers source for new products and suppliers, quality certifications are important.
 According to our recent survey, Quality Certifications ranked in the top six of all factors that B2B buyers use to evaluate suppliers.

 Unfortunately, suppliers often overlook the importance of their quality certifications when it comes to industrial marketing.
-As a result, they tend to make it unnecessarily difficult for buyers to find and verify this important piece of information.
-It’s a seemingly small error that can add up to a huge loss of potential revenue.
+As a result, they tend to make it unnecessarily difficult for buyers to find and verify this critical piece of information.
+It’s a seemingly minor error that can add up to a huge loss of potential revenue.

 Don’t make that mistake.
 Here are some tips you can use to leverage your quality certifications to win more business: